DNofulla/DNofulla/README.md

 ✏️ I’m currently working on...
   - My Personal Portfolio Website
-  - TeleSwan - My own Mobile Social Media Android App with a REST API built with MongoDB, ExpressJS, React Native and NodeJS (MERN Mobile) (Currently Under Development)
+  - TeleSwan - A Full Stack Mobile App built with MongoDB, ExpressJS, React Native and NodeJS (MERN Mobile)
   - A Planner Web Application with MongoDB, ExpressJS, ReactJS and NodeJS, and all with TypeScript (MERN Stack)
   - Applying to Jobs and Internships!

 📚 I’m currently learning...
+  - Flask Framework (Python)
+  - Socket Programming (Python)
+  - Classical Artificial Intelligence and Reviewing Neural Networks using Back Propagation
+  - Mastering Containers
-  - React Native (Advanced)
+  - Mastering React Native
-  - Firebase (Beginner)
-  - Kubernetes (Beginner)
-  - Microservices (Beginner)
-  - GraphQL (Intermediate)
-  - Blockchain (Beginner)
-  - NextJS (Beginner)